mbloch/mapshaper/docs/development/label-tool-design.md

 `fitDatasetToFrame()` has transformed the geometry into output pixels, so the path's length in output pixels is a direct call on existing code.

-**Text width is not.** Mapshaper has no font metrics outside the browser: the only text measurement anywhere in the codebase is canvas `measureText()` in `src/gui/gui-label-fonts.mjs`, used for font detection.
-The CLI cannot know how wide a string will render.
+**Text width is not.** Mapshaper had no font metrics outside the browser when this was written: the only text measurement anywhere in the codebase was canvas `measureText()` in `src/gui/gui-label-fonts.mjs`, used for font detection.
+The CLI could not know how wide a string would render.
+The design below follows from that, and still holds — export asks for a width rather than computing one — but the answer is no longer only the GUI's; see "Font metrics outside the browser".

 ### Keep the measurement, not the verdict